nais/salsa-action/README.md

 }
 ```

-Project most use gradle wrapper for the action to work.
+For more information, see the [CycloneDX Gradle Plugin](https://github.com/CycloneDX/cyclonedx-gradle-plugin) project.

 #### maven

+Project must use maven wrapper for the action to work.

 `$cyclonedxVersion` [CycloneDX Maven Releases](https://github.com/CycloneDX/cyclonedx-maven-plugin/releases)